 WHAT TO EXPECT

 Your new temporary eyebrow will go through several phases during the healing cycle.
 The pigment will appear very sharp and dark immediately after the procedure.
 This is because the pigment is still sitting on top of your skin, and has not yet settled in completely.
 The color of the pigment will soften gradually.
-Do not be alarmed if you see some pigment on the cotton swab, as this is excess pigment and/or body fluid that is naturally exiting your skin.
+Do not be alarmed if you see some pigment wipe off cotton swab, as this is excess pigment and/or body fluid that is naturally exiting your skin.

 Once the healing of the skin starts taking place, it will look like dandruff flakes or dry skin.
 This might give you the impression that the color pigment is fading too quickly, however, this is just superficial color and dry skin being naturally removed from your eyebrows.

 Once completely healed, always apply a layer of sunscreen SPF 30 and up to SPF 50 on your eyebrows when exposed to the sun.
 Sun exposure might cause the color pigment to fade away more quickly.

 You can now enjoy your beautiful new eyebrows!
 You will simply love your new, gorgeous, fresh look!

 THE MICROBLADING PROCESS

 Learn what makes the Microblading experience so unique at Lash & Brow Design Co.

 ASK YOURSELF THE FOLLOWING:

 Have you had Botox in the last 2 weeks?